It Seems Like North West Is Getting Into the Family’s Fashion Business

 It is a well established fact that North West has accomplished much in her 3-and-a-half years of life.
 Or, at least as much as can be expected of someone who has yet to begin kindergarten.
 Still, just because she’s one of the youngest in the Kardashian family, doesn’t mean that she’s skipping out on helping the family business when need be.
 In fact, little North has apparently been quite the aid to parents Kim Kardashian and Kanye West as they work on their upcoming kids’ clothing line.

 So perhaps it’s little surprise to learn that North has taken matters into her own hands.
-That yellow color and sequin and shearling material on North’s outfit?
+That yellow color, sequined material and shearling lining on North’s outfit?
 Why, she picked it herself.